Zhengding County: Imperial China

 Qin conquered Zhao in 234 BC, and its king Ying Zheng unified China as its First Emperor in the following decade.
 Under the Qin Empire, Dongyuan became the seat of an eponymous county within Julu Commandery.

 The first emperor of the Han, Liu Bang, besieged the rebel Chen Xi at Dongyuan in the early 190s BC.
 The town's name was changed to Zhending in 114 BC under the Wu Emperor during the establishment of the Principality of Zhending for his cousin Liu Ping (劉平).
 At the beginning of the Eastern Han, the principality's territory was added to Changshan Commandery with Zhending becoming its new seat of government.
 Near the end of the Eastern Han dynasty, the You and Shu general Zhao Yun was born there.

 Maps of "Tching-ting-fou" and "Long-men-hien", towns of "Pe-tche-li", from Du Halde's 1735 Description of China, drawn from accounts by Jesuit missionaries.

-Reestablished in 256 under the Western Jin, Changshan Commandery was subsequenty repeatedly renamed and reorganized, including as Hengshan Commandery, Heng Prefecture (Hengzhou), and Zhen Prefecture (Zhenzhou).
+Reestablished in 256 under the Western Jin, Changshan Commandery was subsequently repeatedly renamed and reorganized, including as Hengshan Commandery, Heng Prefecture (Hengzhou), and Zhen Prefecture (Zhenzhou).
 Under the Tang, the capital's location was moved a bit north, although it maintained the name Zhending or, from its role as a prefectural seat, Hengzhou and Zhenzhou.
 It was the capital of the de facto independent Chengde jiedushi and of the brief Kingdom of Zhao.
 In 923, during the Five Dynasties and Ten Kingdoms, the prefecture was renamed Zhengding Prefecture (正定郡), which was later rearranged into Zhengding Prefecture and Zhongshan County.
 Zhengding County was created during the Qing dynasty in 1723.

 From the 4th century to 1911 Revolution, Zhengding was always the administrative center of its surrounding counties, prefectures, commanderies, and circuits.
 After the defeat in the First Sino-Japanese War, the Qing government vigorously implemented new reforms under the Self-Strengthening Movement.
 In 1896, the Qing government decided to construct the Lugouqiao-Hankou Railway and designated it as the main line, allowing neighboring provinces to build branch lines connecting to it.
 Shanxi Governor Hu Pinzhi submitted a memorial in June 1896 requesting the construction of a branch railway from Taiyuan to Zhengding, to be financed by foreign loans raised by the Shanxi Bureau of Commerce.
 The Guangxu Emperor approved the proposal on July 8, 1896.